 Palaeolandscape implication: At the Beverwijk-Scheybeeck location dune sands drifted over clayey salt-marsh deposits of the Oer-IJ.
-The lowest organic soil, directly on the marsh was dated at ± 1245 BC.
+The lowest organic soil, directly on the marsh, was dated at ± 1245 BC.
 The organic layers of the palaeosols and culture layers in the Older Dune sands above range between 1140 BC and 565 BC.

 Because of the western position of the Bronze Age Oer-IJ marsh, it cannot be excluded that in the subsurface – below the marsh deposits – an early palaeo-channel / inlet of the Oer-IJ has been present which silted up in the Early Bronze Age.
 This assumption implies that an opening in the coastline existed at this location during that period.

-<h1>Location Van Tuyllaan (VT)
+<h1>Location: Van Tuyllaan (VT)

-Table A3.26a: 14C dates of canal pit Velsen-Noordzeekanaal, location Van Tuyllaan (VT).
-References: RGD Palaeobot.
+Table A3.26a.
+14C dates of canal pit Velsen-Noordzeekanaal, location Van Tuyllaan (VT) (RGD Palaeobot.
 Rap.
-1175; Zagwijn, 1992; Van der Valk, 1992.
+1175; Zagwijn, 1992; Van der Valk, 1992)